DMSO Could Save Millions From Brain and Spinal Injury

 Note: patients have also reported DMSO relieves sunburns in 10-30 minutes.

-•Protect cells from being damaged by (often otherwise fatal) radiation.
+•Protect cells from being damaged by (often otherwise fatal) radiation (and can be used prophylactically).
 For example, numerous reports showed applying DMSO to newborn rat skin protected them from damage from x-ray exposure, while in fruit flies, DMSO significantly reduced x-ray mortality and mutations of their sperm and in golden hamster embryos, DMSO protected them from gamma rays—the strongest form of radiation.
 DMSO has also been shown to prevent damage to mouse eyes following radiation exposure and to prevent the harmful (bystander) signals irradiated cells emit in their vicinity from damaging non-radiated cells (a fascinating phenomenon which I believe is mediated through mitogenic radiation).
 Likewise, DMSO has been repeatedly shown to reduce chromosome damage from radiation.

 Note: DMSO has also been found to prevent damage from radiation therapy in non-cancerous cells and thus has been used as complementary cancer treatment.